mithublue/Notification-WooCommerce/readme.txt

 = Features:  =

 Customer will be able to set notification

-*  for any product if the product is out of stock, so that as soon as the product is available, they will be notified via mail.
+*  for any product.
+If the product is out of stock, so that as soon as the product is available, they will be notified via mail.
 * for discount of any product , so that as soon as the product is sold in discounted/sale price, they will be notified.

 = Notification WooCommerce - Premium Features =